quaquel/pynetlogo_jasss/docs/source/example2.rst

     import os
     os.chdir(cwd)

-    import jpype
-    import pyNetLogo.pyNetLogo
+    import pyNetLogo
     import pandas as pd
-    import numpy as np

-    netlogo = pyNetLogo.pyNetLogo.NetLogoLink(gui=False)
+    netlogo = pyNetLogo.NetLogoLink(gui=False)
     netlogo.load_model(r'Wolf Sheep Predation_v6.nlogo')

-We can then use the IPyparallel map functionality to run the sampled experiments, now using a “load balanced” view to automatically handle the scheduling and distribution of the simulations across the engines.
+We can then use the ipyparallel map functionality to run the sampled experiments, now using a “load balanced” view to automatically handle the scheduling and distribution of the simulations across the engines.
 This is for instance useful when simulations may take different amounts